madhura-23/Smart-Home-IoT-Syste/README.md

 ### Dashboard Layer
 The web dashboard provides a user-friendly interface to monitor device states, control appliances, and view historical activity logs in real time.

+## Design Decisions

+- A layered architecture was chosen to separate concerns and improve maintainability.
+- ESP32 devices are kept lightweight to handle hardware constraints.
+- Backend services are designed to be stateless for horizontal scalability.
+- Simulation is used to validate system behavior before physical deployment.